10 killed in avalanche in Pakistan's Gilgit-Baltistan region | Science-Environment

 10 killed in avalanche in Pakistan's Gilgit-Baltistan region

-At least 10 people were killed and 25 injured when an avalanche hit the Gilgit-Baltistan region in Pakistan on Saturday, police said.
+At least 10 people of a nomadic tribe were killed and 25 injured when an avalanche hit the Gilgit-Baltistan region in Pakistan on Saturday, police said.

 According to the police, 10 people, including three women were killed in the calamity in the Shunter Top area of Astore district in the mountainous region.